bruno-sartori/handmade-hero/README.md

 * Raymond Chen - Expert on Windows Platform
 * Agner Fog -> www.agner.org has an list of instruction latencies, throughputs and micro-operation breakdowns for Intel, AMD and VIA CPUs
 * WolframAlpha
+* Templates are bad for debugging so dont use them
 ##Vectors

 * Hadamard Product -> only for colors